A Benchmark for Omni-Modal Reasoning in Long Videos: Details of LongShOTBench

 \subsection{Dataset Statistics}

-The LongShOTBench dataset is composed of 157 long-form videos, specifically curated to evaluate the long-context understanding capabilities of Multimodal Large Language Models (MLLMs).
-The benchmark dataset consists of 3,092 Q\&A samples.
+The LongShOTBench dataset is composed of 274 long-form videos, specifically curated to evaluate the long-context understanding capabilities of Multimodal Large Language Models (MLLMs).
+The benchmark consists of 3{,}401 samples encompassing 4{,}893 question-answer turns.
 As illustrated in Fig.~\ref{fig:duration-distribution}, the benchmark has a distinct focus on videos of substantial length to rigorously test model performance on extended temporal sequences.
-The video durations are heavily concentrated around a central peak, with a mean of 44.7 minutes and a median of 45.6 minutes.
-The close proximity of these two metrics indicates a relatively symmetric distribution.
-The histogram clearly shows that the vast majority of samples are clustered between 40 and 60 minutes, confirming that the benchmark is primarily built with near-hour-long videos.
+The video durations are heavily concentrated around a central peak, with a mean of 41.3 minutes and a median of 40.9 minutes, and span a range of 7.8-89.7 minutes for a total of about 188 hours of content.
+The close proximity of mean and median indicates a relatively symmetric distribution; the kernel density estimate exhibits a primary mode around 33-35 minutes and a secondary mode near 43-45 minutes, with the vast majority of videos lying between 30 and 60 minutes.
 This characteristic makes LongShOTBench a challenging testbed for evaluating multimodal integration, temporal reasoning, and information retention over significant durations.